skrey/yellow-extensions/features/command/README.md

 ## How to build a static website

-Build a static website at the command line.
+Build a static website that works on most web servers.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
-To clean the static website type the following line: `php yellow.php clean`.
+To check the static website for broken links type: `php yellow.php check`.
+To clean the static website type the following: `php yellow.php clean`.

 ## How to build a static cache

 You can speed up a dynamic website with a static cache.
 This speeds up your website significantly, but the cache needs to be updated repeatedly.
 Here's an example: `php yellow.php build cache`, you can optionally add a location.
-To clean the cache type the following line: `php yellow.php clean cache`.
+To clean the cache type following: `php yellow.php clean cache`.

 ## How to start the built-in web server